Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 > [!info] Extended Reading
 > For deeper exploration of SPOF identification and elimination:
 > - [What is a Single Point of Failure?](https://www.techtarget.com/searchdatacenter/definition/Single-point-of-failure-SPOF) from TechTarget provides comprehensive coverage
-> - [Avoiding Single Points of Failure in Distributed Systems](https://www.baeldung.com/cs/distributed-systems-prevent-single-point-failure) offers technical strategies with examples
+> - [System Design: How to Avoid Single Points of Failure](https://blog.algomaster.io/p/system-design-how-to-avoid-single-point-of-failures) offers technical strategies with practical examples and diagrams
 > - [How to Avoid Single Points of Failure](https://clickup.com/blog/how-to-avoid-a-single-point-of-failure/) provides practical strategies and tools

 ### Building Resilience: Redundancy and Backups